Rainbow Hamilton Cycles in Random Geometric Graphs: Introduction

 \section{Introduction}

 Given a graph $G=(V,E)$ plus an edge coloring $c:E\to[q]$, we say that $S\subseteq E$ is {\em rainbow colored} if no two edges of $S$ have the same color.
-There has been a substantial amount of research on the question as to when does an edge colored graph contain a Hamilton cycle.
+There has been a substantial amount of research on the question as to when \xt{an edge colored graph contains} a rainbow Hamilton cycle.
 The early research was done in the context of the complete graph $K_n$ when restrictions were placed on the colorings.
 In this paper we deal with the case where we have a random geometric graph and the edges are colored randomly.

-In the case of the Erd\H{o}s-R\'enyi random graph $G_{n,m}$, Cooper and Frieze \cite{CF2} proved that if $m\geq 21n\log n$ and each edge of $G_{n,m}$ is randomly given one of at least $q\geq 21n$ random colors then w.h.p. there is a rainbow Hamilton cycle.
-Frieze and Loh \cite{FLo} improved this result to show that if $m\geq \frac{1}{2}(n+o(n))\log n$ and $q\geq (1+o(1))n$ then w.h.p. there is a rainbow Hamilton cycle.
-This was further improved by Ferber and Krivelevich \cite{FeKr} to $m=n(\log n+\log\log n+\om)/2$ and $q\geq (1+o(1))n$, where $\om\to\infty$ with $n$.
+In the case of the Erd\H{o}s-R\'enyi random graph $G_{n,m}$, Cooper and Frieze~\cite{CF2} proved that if $m\geq 21n\log n$ and each edge of $G_{n,m}$ is randomly given one of at least $q\geq 21n$ random colors then {\em asymptotically almost surely} (a.a.s.) there is a rainbow Hamilton cycle.
+Frieze and Loh~\cite{FLo} improved this result to show that if $m\geq \frac{1}{2}(n+o(n))\log n$ and $q\geq (1+o(1))n$ then a.a.s.\ there is a rainbow Hamilton cycle.
+This was further improved by Ferber and Krivelevich~\cite{FeKr} to $m=n(\log n+\log\log n+\om)/2$ and $q\geq (1+o(1))n$, where $\om\to\infty$ with $n$.
 This is best possible in terms of the number of edges.
-The case $q=n$ was considered by Bal and Frieze \cite{BalF}.
+The case $q=n$ was considered by Bal and Frieze~\cite{BalF}.
 They showed that $O(n\log n)$ random edges suffice.